Monday 9th December

 Tuesday 10th December

 I have a nice lie in this morning.
 I’m finding that the second day after getting back from some busy travels tends to be when I’m sleeping both the best and most.
 After breakfast I start marking travel plans for the Rose Bowl in Pasadena, California on New Year’s Day.
 The last Packers regular game of the season is on Sunday December 29th against the Lions in Detroit so the day after the game I’m catching a Delta flight to Los Angeles.
-I’m gonna spend three nights in California and on January 2nd take a flight to Miami to attend a wedding of a mate of mine.
+I’m going to spend three nights in California and on January 2nd take a flight to Miami to attend a wedding of a mate of mine.
 Now I’m 95% confident of attending this wedding as I’m expecting the Packers to have a first round bye as the number two seed in the NFC.
-However if they are in the wild-card first round of playoffs then they might be playing on Saturday January 4th, the day after the wedding and therefore a slight logistical (transport) issue from Florida.
-I’m gonna wait until the playoffs are confirmed, but it’s looking good for the Green and Gold as long as we win our last three remaining games.
+However if they are in the wild card first round of playoffs then they might be playing on Saturday January 4th, the day after the wedding and therefore a slight logistical (transport) issue from Florida.
+I’m going to wait until the playoffs are confirmed, but it’s looking good for the Green and Gold as long as we win our last three remaining games.
 Lunch is leftovers from last night and after eating I drive to Festival Foods in De Pere to do some food shopping.
 Heather isn’t still feeling well today so I’m on cooking duties tonight.
-I spend my time gathering groceries as an American supermarket is so different from an Australian one and living with my host family has meant that I haven’t had to do much shopping.
+I spend my time gathering groceries as an American supermarket is so different from what I’m used to back in Australian plus living with my host family has meant that I haven’t had to do much shopping.
 In fact I don’t like shopping of anything apart from when I have to look for accommodation, transport and of course tickets for football games!
 Once back home I spend my time preparing the pasta dinner and cleaning up - Heather’s loves having a meticulously tidy kitchen.
 Nick comes home with Jack and it’s nice having a home cooked meal after such a long time - and it was produced by yours truly and it’s actually not that bad!
 This evening I’m meeting up with my good mate Will at his home in Sobieski.
 Upon arrival I bump into mum Riesa who is just about to leave and I’m reminded of a Christmas party at Will’s bar on Friday night.
 I get to catch up with Alyssa, Noora and twin babies Gracie and Grant, the latter two whom are sleeping.
 The temperature tonight is 0 Fahrenheit so around -18 Celsius and Will still wants us to go in his hot tub in the back yard.
 It’s only a short walk to the tub and it’s so cold but once inside it’s awesome.
 We chat about as per usual about a range of topics before I head back home for bed.

 Wednesday 11th December

 I’m back at Bay Port today to teach cricket during Pirate Time.
 James and I have two classes but similar to back home I notice the students being distracted due to the upcoming holiday season.
 As numbers are a bit lower both James and I have a go playing in opposing sides with each session.
 I personally achieve a not too bad all round performance taking a wicket bowling, getting a direct hit on a run out fielding and making some runs batting.
 For lunch James kindly treats me to lunch at Gallagher’s.
 It’s a good chance to catch up since we last saw each other the night before Thanksgiving.
 Back at school I’m assisting James taking a substitute (relief) lesson in Spanish.
 During my six months in South America for the first part of the year I picked up quite a bit of the language but since leaving the continent a lot of it unsurprisingly has been lost.
 The last lesson of the day is a social studies class in which James is teaching the student’s about racism.
 I particularly enjoy him explaining the difference between southern USA and northern USA racism.
 Southern USA racism is “I’m racist but I might like you as a non-white person if you’re cool” whereas northern USA racism is “I’m not racist but if you’re a non-white person I don’t want you to live in my neighbourhood, marry my child etc”.
 During my civil rights tour I learnt more about how Dr King found southern USA people who were openly racist easier to talk to about how they felt as they were being openly honest.
 In contrast northern USA people that identified themselves as liberal and tolerant were equal if not more racist as they were part of the indirect segregation in areas such as education, employment, housing and healthcare.
 Once I’m back at the house I have an interview with the UK and Irish Packers for their latest podcast as fan of the week.
-My interview is conducted via Skype with an Irishman called Stephen who co-founded the group back in 2013 and whom I met briefly at tailgate lot 1 before the Packers-Raiders game.
+My interview is conducted via Skype with an Irishman called Stephen who co-founded the group back in 2013 and whom I met briefly at tailgate lot 1 before the Packers-Raiders game a couple of months ago.
 The UK and Irish Packers were on their annual pilgrimage to attend a game at Lambeau field and I messaged him on Instagram for the group to attend for a shotski and they did!
 I enjoy talking to Stephen for a while about my personal background, initial connection to the Packers, first trip to Green Bay and then Lambeau for a game, planning my itinerary for the Packers and Badgers as well as my experiences so far.
 I’m asked if Green Bay is seen as a permanent move but I reply that it’s difficult to move as a high school teacher plus it would involve a cut in pay and conditions as compared with my teaching lifestyle bask in Western Australia.
 After my interview I work on my website and once I’m done I head downstairs to catch up with the family.
 It’s good to see that Heather is feeling better and she makes us all a nice dinner based on last night’s leftovers.
 I don’t have any plans tonight so end up joining my host family to visiting Nick‘s parents house, still occupied by Jimbo and Barb in the west side of Green Bay.
 During the journey Heather and Nick explain who the town has changed over the years with the suburb of Ashwaubenon being relatively new.
-Once at the house I get to see Nick’s room which he lived in for around 18 years or so before heading to the University of Wisconsin - Eau Claire after graduating from Green Bay West High School.
+Once at the house I get to see Nick’s room where he lived in for around 18 years or so before heading to the University of Wisconsin - Eau Claire after graduating from Green Bay West High School.
 Jimbo explains how when they first moved to the house just before Nick was born that all the neighbours were really friendly but sadly this is no longer the case as the area has become a low socio-economic suburb.
 We get back to the house in time for Jack to be put to sleep and I spend the rest of the evening reading before heading to bed.

 Thursday 12th December